-Heather is a 30-something mother of two and a hopeless writing addict, and is currently serving as the Lead Forums Moderator for the for the community forums.
+Heather is a 30-something mother of two and a hopeless writing addict.
+She is currently the Lead Forums Moderator for the community forums.
 A relapsed webmaster with extensive moderating experience, she started volunteering in the NaNoWriMo forums in 2003.
-Her dreams came true in 2007 when she was asked to join staff as the Forums Moderator, and started in 2008.
-She wrangles the hundreds of thousands of posts and participants that flow through the forums on a daily basis, moving them around, answering questions, and reporting forum feedback to the staff back at HQ.
+Her dreams came true in 2007 when she was asked to join staff as the Forums Moderator.
+She wrangles the hundreds of thousands of posts and participants that flow through the forums on a daily basis, moving them around, answering questions, and reporting feedback to the staff back at HQ.
 In 2012, she was promoted to Lead Forums Moderator, and is responsible for overseeing the volunteer and staff moderators over both the main and YWP websites.

 Emily Bristow, Program Facilitator

-Emily may be the only person in the NaNoVerse to belong to every one of our 586 regions.
+Emily may be the only person in the NaNoVerse to belong to every one of our global regions.
 She supports our army of dedicated volunteers by moderating the Municipal Liaison forums, overseeing the Mentor Program, editing the ML Guide to Life, and helping with yearly region setup.
-She assists with fundraising, is responsible for the Donation Derby, and sometimes concerns herself with statistics.
+She assists with fundraising and sometimes concerns herself with statistics.
 Prior work experience includes fine arts, photography and print journalism, TV production, technical writing, and editing.
-Emily was an Austin, Texas ML from 2004-2011.
+Emily was an Austin, Texas ML from 2004-2011, and has been a staffer since 2008.
 She’s participated in NaNo since 2002 and is astonished to win every year.